 Manning Park to Princeton (66 km)

 What a beautiful day!
 We started with a 20km downhill run.
 How exhilarating.
-The sun was shining, and we made
+The sun was shining, and we made good time.

 Every evening we meet as a big group and share stories of the day.
 Then we meet with our small group to go through the Pumped devotional, talk about our day, and go over the route for the next day.
 This has been a very good and uplifting thing to do.
 It is amazing how God is working in so many people’s lives, and it is good to see his majesty all around us.